joeyzhoucode/syncable.live/README.md

-# Syncable.live
+# syncable.live

-This repo serves as a boilerplate for a Rails 5 API + Create React App on Heroku.
+This is the source code for [syncable.live](https://syncable.live/welcome).

 ## Getting started